MicrosoftLearning/PL-7001-Create-and-manage-canvas-apps-with-Power-Apps/Instructions/Labs/LAB[PL-7001]_M03L01_Canvas_app.md

 ---
 lab:
   title: 'Lab 3: Create a canvas app'
   module: 'Module 3: Customize a canvas app in Power Apps'
+  description: In this lab you will design and build a canvas app from blank, add a data source and a gallery.
+  duration: 150 minutes
+  level: 100
+  islab: true
 ---

 # Practice Lab 3 – Create a canvas app